sfiligoi/tutorials/2025-09-mi300a/cupy/README.txt

 export ROCR_VISIBLE_DEVICES=1
 # shared memory is disabled by default, must set the two env variables
 CUPY_ENABLE_UMP=1 HSA_XNACK=1 taskset -c 24-47,120-143 python center_matrix_naive_apu.py

+Compare the benchmark results with those in (1).

 As further exercise, try to modify the other python files along the same lines, too.